Typhoid Vaccine For Kids: Age-Wise Schedule

 Typhoid is a bacterial infection that can lead to acute illness.
 The infection is caused by the Salmonella typhimurium or Salmonella paratyphi bacteria and spreads through contaminated water and food (1).
 Sometimes, it can be contracted from an infected person also.

 This bacteria enters the body through the mouth and stays in the intestine for a couple of weeks before the symptoms of infection start showing.
-It can lead to vomiting, diarrhea and high fever, which can sometimes become severe.
+It can lead to vomiting, high fever, and diarrhea in children, which can sometimes become severe.

 According to a report by the Centers for Disease Control and Prevention, it is important to note that children are particularly vulnerable to severe illness and fatalities caused by typhoid infection.
 In fact, statistics reveal that over 50% of typhoid fever cases and deaths occur in children under the age of 15.